-Item Process Held Acceptance Criteria Approval Authority Vegetation removal Commencement of site clearing or vegetation removal.
+ltem Process Held Acceptance Criteria Approval Authority Vegetation removal Commencement of site clearing or vegetation removal.
+Pre-clearing surveys and inspections for endangered and threatened flora and fauna species have been undertaken by qualified ecologists.
+Environment Manager (or delegate) Vegetation removal Commencement of site clearing or vegetation removal.
 Clearing limits have been verified against the project approval environmental assessment, limits have been set-out and vegetation to be retained has been delineated and or protected.
 Tree Report has been completed and submitted to the DPIE.
 Environment Manager (or delegate) Vegetation removal Commencement of site clearing or vegetation removal.
 Trained ecologist to be present during the clearing of native vegetation or removal of potential fauna habitat.
 Environment Manager (or delegate) Construction Methodologies - direct delivery and subcontract works.
 Construction process representing potential medium or high impact to the environment.
 Construction methodology / EWMS / Job Safety and Environmental Analysis (JSEA) have been reviewed by the Site Environmental Management Representative and addresses the relevant requirements of the CEMP procedures.
 Project Engineer OOHW Applications - individual works scenarios Works to be performed outside of approved Construction hours (Pre-Construction and during Construction) OOHW Protocol and Application Form and Community Notification EPL 12208 ER Endorsement and Approval TfNSW Approval (if OOHW are occurring under EPL 12208) EPA (Information to be provided on request) Use of local roads by heavy vehicles Use of local roads by heavy vehicles Preparation of Road Dilapidation Report Construction Manager (or delegate) Dangerous Goods Transport of dangerous goods Verification that transport vehicles meet the requirements.
 Construction Manager (or delegate) Dangerous Goods Storage of dangerous goods Verification that bunded storage is provided and that segregation and separation distances are maintained for the storage area.
 Construction Manager (or delegate) Controlled/ Hazardous Waste Transport of Controlled / Hazardous waste from the site Verification that the waste has been classified in accordance with the EPA guidelines, transport licensing in place and landfill can lawfully receive the waste.
 Section 143 notice or equivalent from waste receiver has been received.
 Construction Manager (or delegate) Spoil Transport Spoil import and removal Verification that the spoil has been classified and the disposal location can lawfully receive the waste.
 Section 143 notice or equivalent from waste receiver has been received.
-Imported material has classification reports or appropriate testing to demonstrate that it meets any EPA exemptions or has been classified as VENM/ENM.
 Construction Manager (or delegate) Environmental Manager (or delegate)